 - 1 tsp black and red pepper

-- Add BBQ sauce, chipotle paste and bacon strips to the casserole dish and stir.
+- Add salt, pepper, BBQ sauce, bourbon and white wine vinegar to the casserole dish and stir.

 - Simmer uncovered for 90 minutes to reduce.